 Methods of social media marketing include:

-So, have we answered your question of “what is digital marketing?”.
-The most important/effective aspect of digital marketing could be argued for days on end.
-What’s for certain, however, is that it is essential to a successful business.
-Regardless of your brand, there are a few points that should be intrinsic to your approach:
+While the most important aspects of digital marketing could be explored for days on end, what’s certain is that an online presence is necessary for any business and so digital marketing is essential to a successful business.
+Here are a few points that should be intrinsic to any brand’s approach: